Vectorido/Deep_Training/README.md

 # Deep_Training
-Here is you can see my education way and code from courses.
+You can see here my education way and code from courses.